ShreevatsaTP/CGPA_calculator/README.md

 # CGPA_calculator
-Calculates the CGPA for an VTU student.
+Calculates the CGPA for an VTU student
+If one needs to use the software, download the .exe file and run.